azdavis/dotfiles/readme.rst

 will not be affected when X is run.
 But be warned that if in the future, a corresponding Z is added in ``dotfiles``, X will replace Y with Z.

-Despite this, it is possible to use ``dotfiles`` both while tracking upstream changes and keeping your own modifications intact.
+It is possible to use ``dotfiles`` both while tracking upstream changes and keeping your own modifications intact.
 If you commit your changes in ``~/.config``, the update script will respect them.
 This is useful for things like making changes to the ``user`` section of ``git/config``.

 The update script rebases your local HEAD against the upstream origin/master.
 If merge conflicts arise between upstream and what you have, the conflicts are